 - Business mobility and flexibility: The cloud-based, quick-to-deploy virtual office solution lets agents nimbly resume and maintain their customer service from home.
 It gives businesses the mobility to deliver service with only internet access.

-- 24/7 customer service: Companies can allocate resources better and enable round-the-clock customer support with intelligent routing.
+- 24/7 customer service: Companies can allocate resources better and enable round-the-clock customer support with smart routing.
 For example, companies can forward calls based on the time of the visitor to a distributed team in the closest time zone.

 - Multilingual teams for a diverse customer base: Why put your eggs in one basket, when you can distribute them in multiple ones?
 Thanks to the flexibility of a virtual office solution, you can hire just enough agents in different target markets to build a multilingual, globally scattered team for a more diverse customer base!